josejhkim/tp/docs/UserGuide.md

 **Format:** `setWedding n/WEDDINGNAME`

-- Sets the active wedding context to the wedding with the provided **`WEDDINGNAME`**.
+- Sets the active wedding context to the wedding with the provided `WEDDINGNAME`.
-- Activates a previously created wedding identified by WEDDINGNAME.
+- Activates a previously created wedding identified by `WEDDINGNAME`.
 - Once set, all guest and table operations will apply to this active wedding.
-- The WEDDINGNAME must match the name used during createWedding, with correct spacing.
+- The `WEDDINGNAME` must match the name used during createWedding, with correct spacing.
 - Note: The active wedding setting is not preserved between application sessions.
 You will need to use `setWedding` again after restarting the application.

 <box type="info" seamless>